Dante Lavelli: Professional career

 As the Browns won in the AAFC, Lavelli continued his studies at Ohio State between seasons and got his degree in 1949.
 He married Joy Wright of Brecksville, Ohio that year.

 When Cleveland entered the NFL in 1950, questions lingered about whether the team could sustain its early dominance.
-The Browns, however, began the season by beating the defending NFL champions, the Philadelphia Eagles.
+The Browns, however, began the season by beating the two time defending NFL champions, the Philadelphia Eagles.
 Dante Lavelli recalls, "The game I'll never forget is the first game we played in the National Football League.
 We beat the Philadelphia Eagles, 35-10.
 We went back to Cleveland the next day and waiting for us was something else we could be proud of.
 The press has asked Bert Bell, commissioner of the NFL, what he thought of the game.
 'The Browns are the greatest football club I ever saw,' he said."

 The team finished with a 10–2 regular-season record and reached the championship game after winning a playoff game against the New York Giants.
 In the championship against the Los Angeles Rams, Lavelli caught 11 passes – then a record for a title game – and had two touchdown receptions.
 The Browns won the game 30–28.

 Cleveland reached the NFL championship game the following year but lost to the Rams.
 The 1952 and 1953 seasons followed a similar pattern: the Browns made it to the championship game but lost both times to the Detroit Lions.
 Lavelli was named to the Pro Bowl in 1951 and 1953.
 He was seventh in the NFL in receiving yards in 1951, with 586.
 He gained 783 receiving yards in 1953, the fifth-highest total in the league.

 Over the years, Lavelli developed a reputation for making big plays when they counted most, as he had done with his touchdown reception in the Browns' first championship game in 1946.
 He was nicknamed "Mr. Clutch" in a Pittsburgh Steelers scouting report, although "Gluefingers" – a name bestowed upon him by Browns announcer Bob Neal – was more widely used.
 He practiced with Graham tirelessly to refine routes and was not afraid to run over the middle, where he risked a pounding from defenders when the ball came his way.
 "Dante was the greatest guy at catching a ball in a crowd that I have ever seen," Brown once said.
 Among other innovations, he and Graham also mastered sideline patterns at a time when few teams used them.